pypa/distlib/docs/internals.rst

   will be used as ``<rootdir>`` -- otherwise, the user's home directory will be used.

-* A :meth:`get` method which takes a ``Resource`` and returns a file system filename, such that the contents of that named file will be the contents of the resource.
+* A :meth:`~distlib.resources.ResourceCache.get` method which takes a ``Resource`` and returns a file system filename, such that the contents of that named file will be the contents of the resource.

-* An :meth:`is_stale` method which takes a ``Resource`` and its corresponding file system filename, and returns whether the file system file is stale when compared with the resource.
+* An :meth:`~distlib.resources.ResourceCache.is_stale` method which takes a ``Resource`` and its corresponding file system filename, and returns whether the file system file is stale when compared with the resource.
 Knowing that cache invalidation is hard, the default implementation just returns ``True``.

-* A :meth:`prefix_to_dir` method which converts a prefix to a directory name.
-  We'll assume that for the cache, a resource path can be divided into two
-  parts: the *prefix* and the *subpath*.
+* A :meth:`~distlib.util.Cache.prefix_to_dir` method which converts a prefix to a directory name.
+We'll assume that for the cache, a resource path can be divided into two parts: the *prefix* and the *subpath*.
 For resources in a .zip file, the prefix would be the pathname of the archive, while the subpath would be the path inside the archive.
 For a file system resource, since it is already in the file system, the prefix would be ``None`` and the subpath would be the absolute path name of the resource.
-The :meth:`prefix_to_dir` method's job is to convert a prefix (if not ``None``) to a subdirectory in the cache that holds the cached files for all resources with that prefix.
-We'll delegate the determination of a resource's prefix and subpath to its finder, using a :meth:`get_cache_info` method on finders, which takes a ``Resource`` and returns a (``prefix``, ``subpath``) tuple.
+The :meth:`~distlib.util.Cache.prefix_to_dir` method's job is to convert a prefix (if not ``None``) to a subdirectory in the cache that holds the cached files for all resources with that prefix.
+We'll delegate the determination of a resource's prefix and subpath to its finder, using a :meth:`~distlib.resources.ResourceFinder.get_cache_info` method on finders, which takes a ``Resource`` and returns a (``prefix``, ``subpath``) tuple.

-  The default implementation will use :func:`os.splitdrive` to see if there's a Windows drive, if present, and convert its ``':'`` to ``'---'``.
+  The default implementation will use :func:`os.path.splitdrive` to see if there's a Windows drive, if present, and convert its ``':'`` to ``'---'``.
 The rest of the prefix will be converted by replacing ``'/'`` by ``'--'``, and appending ``'.cache'`` to the result.

 The cache will be activated when the ``file_path`` property of a ``Resource`` is accessed.
-This will be a cached property, and will call the cache's :meth:`get` method to obtain the file system path.
+This will be a cached property, and will call the cache's :meth:`~distlib.resources.ResourceCache.get` method to obtain the file system path.

 The ``scripts`` API
 -------------------